- Business Continuity Planning Information

 Gain/(Loss) is provided for informational purposes.
 It is not a substitute for Internal Revenue Service (IRS) Form 1099 (on which we report cost basis for covered securities) or any other IRS tax form, and should not be used for tax preparation.
 Unrealized Gain/(Loss) provided on this statement is an estimate.
 Contact your own independent legal or tax advisor to determine the appropriate use of the Gain/(Loss) information on this statement.
 The calculations do not account for each individual client's particular circumstances.
 We may not adjust basis for all events that you are required to take into account for tax reporting purposes and you may need to make additional adjustments to properly complete your tax returns.
 For accounts with Choice Select pricing, the commissions paid on your eligible equity and option purchases and sales are applied to the Total Cost on a monthly basis.
 With respect to estimated gains and losses for listed equity options, we have taken into account option premiums paid or received.
 With respect to multiple purchases and/or sales, Gain/(Loss) is calculated using an average price for all like positions.
 Unrealized and Realized Gain/(Loss) calculations may change due to adjustments to cost basis occurring after the date of this statement.
 We are not responsible for the accuracy of any gain and loss calculations based upon information provided by you or another financial institution.
 You are responsible for ensuring the accuracy of such information.
 We report the sale of securities on a First-in First-out (FIFO) basis unless a client notifies us of the specific securities to be sold.
 Clients wishing to use specific identification when selling securities must provide that information to us at the time of the sale.

 The prices of securities are derived from various sources, and do not necessarily represent the prices at which those securities could have been bought or sold.
-Although we attempt to use reliable sources of information, we can offer no assurance as to their accuracy.
-For exchange traded securities, or those trading continually in an active marketplace, the price reflects the closing price as of the last business day of your statement period, and generally bid prices for securities that are neither exchange traded nor trading continually in an active marketplace.
+Although we attempt to use reliable sources of information, we can offer no assurance as to their accuracy, reliability or completeness.
+Prices are as of the date shown only and are not an offer by us or our affiliates to purchase or sell any instrument or enter into any transaction or a commitment by us or them to make such an offer.
+For exchange traded securities, the price reflects the closing price as of the last business day of your statement period, and generally bid prices for securities that are not exchange traded.
 Prices of securities not actively traded may not be available, and are indicated by N/A (not available).
 The markets for some fixed income and preferred securities may not be liquid, and prices may be approximations or estimates.
 For these and for securities that trade less frequently, we rely on outside pricing services and / or computerized pricing models, which cannot always give us actual market values.
 Prices may be based on: recent transactions or bids, if available; independent quotation services that use computerized valuation formulae to calculate prices based on institutional quantities; or estimates.
 As a result, yields to call and/or maturity may be estimates as well.
 Prices for non-institutional quantities of some fixed income securities are likely to be different than institutional prices.
+In the case of certain illiquid securitized products where we cannot obtain pricing from other sources, prices may reflect good faith estimates of market value (a mid-market level, a market bid and/or market ask, or any other price or estimate within a market spread) provided by our affiliates but do not necessarily represent levels where we or our affiliates might be willing to trade with you, the valuations on such affiliate’s own books and records or theoretical model-based valuations.
+In addition, these prices may vary significantly from indicative prices available from other sources or values determined for other purposes, such as the calculation of collateral or margin requirements.
 Annuity and insurance policy information and values are provided by the annuity or insurance company, and we are not responsible for the accuracy of this information.
 The amounts on this statement for limited partnerships are typically obtained from a third party or from the general partners unless we have obtained other information such as an independent appraisal.
 Since many partnership valuations are provided only annually, they do not always represent current values.
 Furthermore some securities, such as limited partnerships and non-traded REITs are illiquid and have no public markets, so the amounts shown on this statement may not equal the amounts you would receive if you sold or tendered your investment.
 The value of mutual fund shares is determined by multiplying the net asset value (NAV) by the number of shares or units held, as reported to us by the correspondent custodian.
 If we cannot obtain a price or estimate, N/A appears.
-Speak to your Financial Advisor to obtain current information concerning the prices of positions on your statements.

 Morgan Stanley Smith Barney LLC is a registered Broker/Dealer, Member SIPC, and not a bank.
 Where appropriate, Morgan Stanley Smith Barney LLC has entered into arrangements with banks and other third parties to assist in offering certain banking related products and services.
 Investment services are offered through Morgan Stanley Smith Barney LLC.